crrobinson14/lambda-meta/README.md

     };

 Lambda-Meta will take care of a number of request processing tasks for you, including parsing parameters from all possible methods (path, query, body, and even directly injected via `sls invoke` calls or other sources).
-LM's behavior is controlled by setting additional options.
-A full list of all possible options and their defaults is below:
+A full list of all possible options and their defaults is below.

     import { LMHandler, LMContext, processRequest } from 'lambda-meta';

     export const handler: LMHandler = {
-        // Required name and optional description.
-Useful for documentation purposes.
-Name must be unique or definitions
-        // will be overwritten when they are loaded!
-        name: 'allOptions',
-        description: 'Sample method illustrating the use of all possible options',

-        // Additional options.
-        timeout: 10000,
-        memorySize: 512,
-        warmup: true,
+        // By default, return results from process() are set as { result: { ...dataReturnedByProcess } }.
+If set true,
+        // and an object is returned, it will be merged at the root level of the result, e.g.
+        // { ...dataReturnedByProcess }
         mergeResult: true,

-        responseHeaders: {
-            'Cache-Control': 'max-age: 10',
-        },
-        events: [{
-            http: {
-                path: 'get/my/env',
-                method: 'get',
-                cors: true,
-            }
-        }, {
-            schedule: 'cron(*/5 * * * ? *)',
-        }],
+        // Inputs requiring validation.
+This is optional: if it is not provided, inputs will be simply parsed and passed
+        // to preprocess()/process() with no further evaluation.
         inputs: {
             userId: {
                 required: true,